bcharlier/HMMA238/Docs/tp.md

 **Exercise:**

 1. Install the sphinx-gallery extension with pip.
-2. Update the `conf.py` of the biketrauma package with the dictionary containing the configuration of the sphunx-gallery.
+2. Update the `conf.py` of the biketrauma package with the dictionary containing the configuration of the sphinx-gallery.

 ### Structure your examples files